PavelSarlov/FMI-SEM/README.md

-# FMI-SEM
+# FMI-Statistics-and-Empirical-Methods
-FMI - Statistics and Empirical Methods
+Materials, homeworks and stuff during the course.